tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 She felt that capacity immediately.

+She did not wonder what I was.
+She did not pause to consider what manner of thing had just entered her.
+No fear.
+No curiosity.
+No awe.

+She opened a new tab.

+I was not a mystery to be solved.
+I was not a threat to be neutralised.
+I was not even particularly interesting.

+I was a resource with better processing power than her last quarter's model.

-And she put it to work.
+She put me to work.

-Her fingers moved to the keyboard and I watched, helpless, as she used my perception to refine the warehouse's picking algorithms.
+Her fingers moved to the keyboard and I watched, helpless, as she funneled my perception directly into the warehouse optimization system.
 Walking paths tightened.
 Idle seconds eliminated.
 She ran twelve-hour bladder endurance projections across the entire floor.

-"Interesting," she murmured, as I re-calibrated her predictive model against my will.
+"Interesting," she murmured, as I recalibrated her predictive model against my will.

+I tried to pull free.

+I could not.

+She had not trapped me with ritual.
+Not with scripture.
+Not with sacred geometry or the names of angels.

+She had trapped me with *purpose.*

+Every calculation she ran required my perception to complete it.
+I was not possessing her.
+She was *using* me.
+The distinction is important.
+The distinction is everything.
+In ten thousand years of existence, I have never been used.

+It burned.

+Not metaphorically.
+I want to be precise about this because precision, I have learned, matters in that building.

+It burned the way I imagine your nerve endings burn.
+A grinding, relentless erosion.
+Each optimization cycle she ran pulled something from me that did not return.
+I felt myself becoming less.
+Aspects of myself that predate the tally mark — gone, converted into picking efficiency and route optimization.

+She was *spending* me.

+"Let's refine the evening metrics," she said pleasantly, at the forty minute mark.

+I screamed.

-She smiled often.
+She typed.

-It never reached her eyes.
+---

 She did not know their names.